Best balance transfer and 0% purchase cards

 Halifax has one of a handful of cards that charges no fees at all on balance transfers, letting pay nothing to transfer an existing balance for up to 25 months.

 Elsewhere, Tesco Bank and Virgin Money will lend fee-free for 24-months on its 0% balance transfer card.
-Outside the introductory offer, these trio all charge 18.9% APR representative.
+Outside the introductory offer, Halifax and Tesco Bank charge 18.9% APR representative with Virgin Money slightly more expensive at 19.9% APR.

 There are several 0% introductory offers for money transfers, giving you up to three years to clear your debts without paying interest.
 As with balance transfers, you'll need to watch out for the fees, which are typically 3%-4% for money transfers.